 As long as Benjamin can remember, he’s had a book in his hand, and that book was soon accompanied by a pen.
 He spent his education writing whatever he could, from newspaper articles to research projects to material for nonprofit organizations.
-He resides in Texas and and is preparing to start a family with a wonderful woman.
-He’s looking forward to a life of reading, writing, and family, and hopes that he can be of service to anyone who has a story to tell.
+He resides in Texas and is preparing to start a family with a wonderful woman.
+He’s looking forward to a life of reading, writing, and family and hopes that he can be of service to anyone who has a story to tell.

 As a Story Terrace writer, Benjamin interviews customers and turns their life stories into books.
 Get to know him better by reading his autobiographical anecdote below.

 “You ready?”
 I smile at Taylor, my girlfriend, stretching my legs one last time at the starting line.